tasmota/docs/docs/HASPmota.md

 tasmota.add_rule("hasp#p1b10#event==up", / -> print("Button p1b10 pressed"))
 ```

 Events with value `changed` indicate that the value of the widgets has changed.
 Events are only fired if the change in value comes from a screen interaction.
-No event is fired when the value was changed programatically.
+No event is fired when the value was changed programmatically.
 The new value is sent as `val` attribute, and for specific widgets (roller) a `text` attribute is sent for the label of the value. `{"hasp":{"p1b1":{"val":3,"text":"A3","event":"changed"}}}`

 Example: